davidBelanger/torch-util/README.md

 ## Utility Code for Torch ##
+`ModelTraining.lua` depends on various bits of helper code that are not provided in mainline torch.
 For an initial release, we leave these fairly un-documented.
 Many are useful general tools, however, that can be used for other application domains.

-* `LabeledDataFromFile` loads preprocessed data from a file.
-Adds padding to input data, since a GPU requires homogenous blocks for processing.
-However, it also manages indexing into the original parts of the data and the parts that were added for managing data size.
+* `LabeledDataFromFile` loads preprocessed data from a file and adds padding to input data, since a GPU requires homogenous blocks for processing.
+However, it also manages indexing into the original parts of the data before padding so that you can perform proper evaluation on test data without evaluating on the padding.

 * `MinibatcherFromFile` loads data from a preprocessed torch file and generates minibatches from it (without memory copying).
 Data is pre-allocated on the GPU if specified, so no CPU-GPU movement occurs during training.